JavaChat/JavaChat.github.io/rules.md

  * **Be Professional:** We are responsible for the computer systems that society relies on more and more with every passing day.
 Please act as though that responsibility weighs heavily on you.
  * **No playing with bots:** You are free to use them to post the occasional cat picture or play a sneaky troll on a friend.
 But please don't use them to the point where the chat is purely revolving around you and others fooling around with them.
 You are welcome to play with them in the [Sandbox](https://chat.stackoverflow.com/rooms/1/sandbox) where many of the bots in the Java room are also present.
 Ignoring this rule will first lead to your messages being removed from the chat, then to a verbal warning, and eventually to a kick.
- * **Have fun:** This is the obligatory final rule whose purpose is to lighten the mood and welcome you into the group.
-Consider yourself welcomed. xD
  * **Do not paste code blocks into the chat:** If you need to show somebody your code, please post your code to a code sharing site such as [paste.ofcode.org](https://paste.ofcode.org/).
 Then, post the URL to your code snippet in the chat room.
  * **This is still SO:** Even though this is not part of Stack Overflow's main site, the rules still apply here.